 Another popular use for THC is treating mental health issues such as anxiety, stress, and especially PTSD.
 It is important to keep in mind though, that everyone can experience THC differently, and because it has psychoactive properties, it can sometimes be overwhelming and not suit people.

 Overall though, there are many people who applaud the usage and benefits of THC, and there are currently 34 states with legal THC.

 How is THC used?

 Much like CBD, THC can be found in a wide variety of products to be used in a plethora of ways.
 Most commonly known are marijuana buds that are smoked in various ways like joints or even vaporizers.
 Today though, there are so many other ways to consume it.

 At dispensaries in legal states, it is possible to find marijuana in just about any form you desire.

-There are edible gummies, candies, chocolates, soda, and even butter and oils that can be added to just about any meal at home.
+There are edibles like peach ring edibles, candies, chocolates, soda, and even butter and oils that can be added to just about any meal at home.
 It is also common for people to extract it as an oil and use it in vape pens, dabs, or even tinctures.